On this page

 claims

-object passes the name of the Okta user to the IDV vendor. - The
+object passes the information about the Okta user to the IDV vendor. - The

 verification